Process Contract

 - A certification authority issues signatures for all eligible voters on a per-process basis.
 The public key of the CA is stored on

-contains the storage (Merkle) root of the token contract at theevmBlockHeight
+entity) are eligible to vote.censusRootcontains the storage (Merkle) root of the token contract at theevmBlockHeight.

 - All the token holders of an ERC20 token (under the contract at the address of